-As with redundant and duplicate publication practices, this type of misrepresentation can distort the conclusions of literature reviews if the various segments of a salami publication that include data from a single subject sample are included in a meta analysis under the assumption that the data are derived from independent samples.
-For this reason, the breaking up of a complex study containing multiple dependent measures into separate smaller publications can have serious negative consequences for the integrity of the scientific database.
-In certain key areas of biomedical research the consequences can result in policy recommendations that could have adverse public health effects.
+Redundant publication practices can distort the conclusions of literature reviews if the various segments of a salami publication or the augmented data that represent data from the same subject sample, are included in a meta analysis under the assumption that all of the data are derived from independent samples (Tramer, Reynolds, Moore, and McQuay, 1997) and evidence indicates that some meta-analytic studies have been contaminated by duplicate data (Choi, Song, Ock, Kim, Lee, Chang, & Kim, 2014).
+For this reason, all forms of covert data reuse can have serious negative consequences for the integrity of the scientific database.
+In certain key areas of biomedical and social science research the consequences of duplicated data can result in wrong health policy recommendations that could place the public at risk.